Ministry of Public Safety Canada Virus

 Video showing how to start Windows 8 in "Safe Mode with Networking":

-Log in to the account that is infected with Ministry of Public Safety Canada virus.
+Log in to the account infected with Ministry of Public Safety Canada virus.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.

 If you can't start your computer in safe mode with networking, try doing a system restore.